dhh1128/cfa/cfa-paper.md

 - Internal strategies may be stripped by tools that rewrite content or metadata.
 - Software may recognize some strategies and ignore others.

-These limitations are acknowledged design constraints, not oversights.
+These limitations are acknowledged design constraints rather than oversights.
 CFAs are intended to degrade gracefully.
 When declarations are missing or ignored, files continue to function normally.

 Importantly, CFAs do not enforce invariants.
 They do not guarantee that a signature matches its target, that a derivative is faithful, or that a successor supersedes its predecessor.
 They merely assert that such relationships are claimed to exist.